What is Faith Made Of?

 The word saved in the Hebrew/Greek means deliverance, victory, prosperity, health and protection.
 When these promises of God happen in your life, they are unmerited, and happen when you put your faith in God to keep His promises.
 (Ephesians 2:8-9) God says yes and so be it when you ask him for His promises.
 (2 Corinthians 1:20) God wants you to see His grace, when you see His grace, He sees your faith.
 God says, “For by grace are you saved through faith.”
 It is by grace through faith that God’s promises become substance and reality in your life.

-Beloved, don’t worry about your faith but instead begin to see God’s grace in your situation and He will see that as faith.
-When God’s sees your faith, you will receive from Him the promises you find in His word.
+Beloved, don’t worry about your faith but instead listen to God’s Word and begin to see God’s grace in your situation and He will see that as faith.
+When God’s sees your faith, you will receive from Him the promises you find in His Word.